What is Syntax? Syntax in English

 Punctuation marks, such as commas, periods, and semicolons, play a crucial role in indicating sentence structure and meaning.

-Voice and Mood:
+Voice and mood:

-English syntax includes the active and passive voice, as well as different moods (e.g., indicative, imperative, subjunctive) that convey the speaker’s attitude and intention.
+English syntax includes the active and passive voice, as well as different moods (e.g., indicative, imperative, and subjunctive) that convey the speaker’s attitude and intention.

 Understanding and applying these syntactic rules is essential for effective communication in English.
 Proper syntax ensures that sentences are clear, meaningful, and grammatically correct.